pantheon-systems/cms-bdd/README.md

     mkdir -p ~/.ssh
     ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa -N "" -q terminus ssh-key:add ~/.ssh/id_rsa.pub
-    ssh-keyscan -p 2222 codeserver.dev.*.drush.in appserver.dev.*.drush.in >> ~/.ssh/known_hosts 2>/dev/null || true
     echo "StrictHostKeyChecking no" >> ~/.ssh/config
 ```

-This generates a fresh, ephemeral SSH keypair per run and registers the public half with Pantheon via `terminus ssh-key:add`, then pre-populates `known_hosts` so `terminus remote:wp`/`terminus remote:drush` calls don't hang on a host-key prompt.
+This generates a fresh, ephemeral SSH keypair per run and registers the public half with Pantheon via `terminus ssh-key:add`. `StrictHostKeyChecking no` disables host-key verification so `terminus remote:wp`/`terminus remote:drush` calls don't hang on a host-key prompt.
 Nothing here is a long-lived secret — the key is regenerated every run.

 Before this step, Terminus needs to be authenticated with a machine token (e.g. `terminus auth:login --machine-token=$TERMINUS_MACHINE_TOKEN`), where the token itself is pulled from your CI secret store, not committed anywhere.